Miklene/FrequencyGenerator/README.md

 # FrequencyGenerator
 FrequencyGenerator is Android application that allows to generate a sound wave.
-# Capabilities
+## Capabilities
 FrequencyGenerator has next features:
 - Play wave of four types: sine, sawtooth, triangle and square;
 - Play wave with a frequency from 1Hz to 22000Hz;
 - Control wave volume;
 - Control balance between right and left ear;
-- Choice between linear and logarithmic frequency scale.
+- Choice between linear and logarithmic frequency scale;
 - Choice of frequency range.
+##Frameworks
+Language: Java
+Database: Room(SQLite)
+Architecture: MVP(Moxy)
+Multithreading: RxJava
+Tests:JUnit